dc4eu/educational-pilot/docs/governance/README.md

 These organisations will follow a similar hierarchy of accreditation and recognition at the national and regional level for VET quality assurance.

-## 4.Detailed Governnace implementation in DC4EU
+# Detailed Governnace implementation in DC4EU

-# EAA-based Authorisation Model by Country, Role and Governance Type
+## EAA-based Authorisation Model by Country, Role and Governance Type

 | Country     | Governance Type                    | Role | Entity                                              | Authorisations |
 |-------------|-------------------------------------|------|------------------------------------------------------|----------------|